Man0dya/Man0dya/README.md

   ### 🚀 About Me
   - 🎓 Data Science Undergraduate at SLIIT
-  - 🌱 Currently learning Data Science, Android Development (Kotlin), and React
+  - 🌱 Learning Data Science, Android Development (Kotlin), and React
   - 🔭 Building AI applications, full-stack and mobile apps
   - 🤝 Open to collaborations on real-world projects
   - 💬 Ask me about MERN, Web, UI/UX, or Databases